firesmoker/DiabloSouls/README.md

 Things that are very missing:
 	Pathfinding is non existent for both player and enemies Sound is not good and responsive
+	no defend
 	no way to use mana
 	no ranged abilities
-	no abilities in combat other than basic attack, parry, counter, dodge no indication for lack of stamina to parry on the highlight circles (very low priority, if parry actually uses atmina) Enemy highlight makes them transparent and the highlight is not clear enough.
-I want outline. parry / counter is not optimized for multiple enemies no counter and parry animations
+	no abilities in combat other than basic attack, parry, counter, dodge Enemy highlight makes them transparent and the highlight is not clear enough.
+I want outline. parry / counter is not optimized for multiple enemies no counter and parry animations (maybe in the meantime - knockback? reverse step?)
-	enemy retaliation animations (lower priority)
-	no decals like blood and bones flying in the air (very very low priority) Artstyle is lacking
+	Artstyle is lacking
 	no music
-	player light is a bit awkard, and the dark is not dark enough counter is immediate (maybe good?) and doesn't provide invulnerability (?) movement could be smoother using root motion (lower priority)
+	player light is a bit awkard, and the dark is not dark enough counter is immediate (maybe good?) and doesn't provide invulnerability (?)
+	BUG: stun makes enemy's "teleport" forward after it enemy retaliation animations (lower priority)
+	movement could be smoother using root motion, or better more consistent animations (lower priority) no movement accelaration (low priority)
+	no indication for lack of stamina to parry on the highlight circles (very low priority, if parry actually uses atmina) no decals like blood and bones flying in the air (very very low priority)

 abilities queue